AHMADJAN-New/nazim-web/backend/README.md

 - **All tenant tables require `organization_id`** - Enforced via migrations and middleware
 - **Permissions are organization-scoped** - Use Spatie's team feature
 - **Soft deletes are used** - Data is never permanently deleted

+## PDF Letterhead Dependencies

+For PDF letterhead rendering to work correctly, you need to install either:
+- **Imagick PHP extension** (recommended) - Best quality and performance
+- **Ghostscript** (alternative) - Works if Imagick is not available

+See [INSTALL_DEPENDENCIES.md](./INSTALL_DEPENDENCIES.md) for detailed installation instructions.

 ## API Documentation